 1. Know What to Expect Your New Fido Comes Home

 Whether you are looking to get an adult dog or a puppy, you will need to do some adjustments when your new dog gets into your home.
 Generally, dogs tend to feel scared or scared when they come into a new home.
 They may appear aloof or hide whenever someone approaches them.
 However, after sometime, the dog adjusts to the new environment and becomes hyperactive.
 While this may depend on the dog’s breeds, some feel confident and well adjusted in only 1-2 days while others may takes 2 weeks to several months.

 Puppies are adorable, but you need to be prepared to learn tips and trips for raising them the correct way.
-Some of the things you need to learn about includes training, socializing, and vaccinations.
+Some of the things you need to learn about include training, socializing, and vaccinations.
 Note, if you have a very young puppy, caring for him might involve a lot of work.
-Therefore, you should do through research before the puppy comes into your home.
+Therefore, you should do thorough research before the puppy comes into your home.

 3. Find a Great Veterinarian